It’s like Christmas in Spring! Rather, Octoberfest in April!

 Visit the Bloomfest LA website for the full stage lineup and schedule of events.

-About this siteGirls Who Like Beer is a rustic girl's guide to navigating the beer taps in Los Angeles.
-A collaborative effort about beer, cocktails, irresistible eats, and how to explore your neighborhood, this is a light-hearted website fueled by beer (and occasionally margaritas... and wine).
+About this siteGirls Who Like Beer is a girl's guide to navigating craft beer Los Angeles (and some times beyond!).
+A collaborative effort about craft beer, cocktails, irresistible eats, and how to explore your neighborhood, this is a light-hearted website fueled by craft beer (and occasionally margaritas... and wine).